tddschn/langchain-utils/README.md

                         (default: None)
   -r, --raw             Wraps the content in triple quotes with no extra text
                         (default: False)
-  --print-percentage-non-ascii
+  -R, --raw-no-quotes   Output the content only (default: False) --print-percentage-non-ascii
                         Print percentage of non-ascii characters (default:
                         False)